Blackbird stuff

 Kelly Johnson's Skunkworks Rules...

-the A-2 (CL-400), for the Project codenamed "Suntan"
+the CL-400 (unknown variant), for the initial Project codenamed "Suntan"

 Clarence "Kelly" Johnson